 - Your valid driver’s license

-- 2005 or newer Snell rated helmet—Loaner helmets are available.
+- Currently valid Snell rated helmet—Loaner helmets are available.
 Helmets with only a DOT rating are not allowed due to our insurance requirements.
 Helmet Requirements

 - Whatever you need to “be prepared” for the weather (umbrella, rain suit, tarp, extra water, food, suntan lotion, etc.)